 From time to time, our hair gives us many silent signs and its best that we pay attention to these, as they could be underlying reasons for something big!
 In most cases, these symptoms also indicate that you ought to bring about some changes in your diet and lifestyle.

 If we have scared you, worry not!
 Here’s a curated list of some of these symptoms that will allow you to better control your overall hair health and well-being.

 Greying of hair

 Greying of hair doesn’t always mean that you are catching up on the age front.
-Many times, this condition is caused due to thyroid issues, anemia, vitamin deficiency, and early signs of vitiligo.
+Many times, this condition is caused due to thyroid issues, anaemia, vitamin deficiency, and early signs of vitiligo.

 Most of the times, dry hair is an indication that you are suffering from dehydration.
 To counter this situation, it’s best to up your water intake immediately and avoid the consumption of alcohol, caffeine, and artificial sweeteners.

 Losing some amount of hair each day is a regular phenomenon.
-But if you start to notice significant strands of hair on the pillow and bathroom sink, it’s time to take a stock of the situation.
+But if you start to notice significant strands of hair on the pillow and bathroom sink, it’s time to take stock of the situation.
 In most cases, loss of hair is an indication of underlying stress.
 However, sometimes it also indicates the early occurrence of a hair infection.
 Many times, diabetes patients also experience the condition of hair loss and hair thinning.
 In some cases, women who are approaching menopause also experience hair breakage and hair loss.